 The EPRI study summarized that loss mitigation within the transmission system can be addressed in three general concepts: equipment characteristics, voltage level, and power flow control.
 In many cases, aspects of these three concerns interplay and contribute collectively to losses and their mitigation.
 For example, the resistance of the conductors and the amount of current flowing through the conductor define the losses.
 The greater the current flow, the higher the losses.
 Coincidentally, the losses are the result of resistance heating; the heat rise causes the conductor resistance to increase, coupling to further cause losses.
-Voltage and current levels can mitigate congestion-increased power can be accomplished with higher voltage and less current flow, I2R, voltage increases and lower currents improve losses
+Voltage and current levels can mitigate congestion-increased power can be accomplished with higher voltage and less current or by maintaining voltage and increasing current.
+Since losses increase by the square of current flow, IR, voltage increases and lower currents improve losses